-There’s nothing better than chowing down to a big, warm bowl of soup.
-This Loaded Baked Potato Soup is hands down my favorite potato soup recipe ever!
+There’s nothing better than chowing down on a big, warm bowl of soup.
+This Cheesy Loaded Baked Potato Soup is hands down my favorite potato soup recipe ever!
 I’ve been making it for so many years and it is by far my most requested soup recipe.
-Definitely a keeper!
+It is full of chunks of potato and corn with extra cheese in every bite.
+And top it off with bacon so it tastes just like a loaded potato.
+This recipe is definitely a keeper!

 To summarize, all you have to do is:

-ADD– cornstarch mixture to saucepan and cook until soup starts to thicken.
+Add- cornstarch mixture to a saucepan and cook until soup starts to thicken.
 Soup will also thicken as it cools.

 Garnish– with bacon and green onions.